Public comments at LCS board meeting surround controversial graduation decision

 Edwards asked the principals of the two high schools to address concerns the ceremonies would not have the same traditional feel if they were in the Vines Center.

 E.C.
-Glass Principal Jeffrey Garrett and Timothy Beatty, principal of Heritage High School, stressed traditions would not be impacted by the venue and the ceremony would continue as it has in the past.
+Glass Principal Jeffrey Garrett and Timothy Beatty, principal of Heritage High School, stressed traditions would not be affected by the venue and the ceremony would continue as it has in the past.

 “The only thing that is changing is the building,” Garrett said.

-During the public comment session that followed, seven speakers shared their perspectives on the decision.
+During the public comment session that followed, seven speakers shared their perspectives.

 E.C.
 Glass senior Kate Staton said she won’t participate in the graduation ceremony if it’s held at the Vines Center.